QuestioWo/l4_amos_project/timelog.md

 ### 5th March 2023

 * *1 hour* severe issues present on home system after insatlling new ram. reset windows but issue persists during optimisation job.
 Have to make a docker container for the compute cluster

 ### 6th March 2023

+* *2 hours* getting compute cluster working. made new docker image and sorted out data volumes

+### 6th March 2023